 Your beehive should be in honey production phase.
 For a new hive you may be only adding your second box at this point, and if your hive is doing well and further along you may have three or more already on.

-In either case, Mid-Summer is about getting the bees the space they need.
+In either case, mid-summer is about getting the bees the space they need.
 Honey extraction will be the next phase.
-If you live in a winter climate you will want to have 2 brood boxes (Deep Combos) and then begin adding honeys supers and using them until you are ready to extract.
+If you live in a winter climate, you will want to have two Deep Combo Brood Boxes and then begin adding Medium Honeys Supers and using them until you are ready to extract.

 Some of the questions we get asked frequently about adding boxes are:

 Do I need a bottom board in between each box?

 Is there a limit to how high I can have my boxes?

 No, once you are past your brood boxes and now into honey supers (medium boxes), you can continue adding honey supers until you are ready to extract.
-If cost is a concern you can extract more frequently and cycle the boxes until you are ready to winterize your hive or the honey flow has ended.
+If cost is a concern, you can extract more frequently and cycle the boxes until you are ready to winterize your hive or the honey flow has ended.